ProtDos/pq-algos-comparison/README.md

 Welcome to the repository for benchmarking various post-quantum cryptographic algorithms.
 This document provides details on setup, execution, and performance metrics for each algorithm tested.

+This is linked to the research for the communication protocol [Zyphor](https://github.com/ProtDos/Zyphor).

 ---

 ## Speed Testing - Python Implementation